SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 git status
 ```

-All right, so we have a *number* of modified and deleted files *and* some conflicts.
+Ok: we have a *number* of modified and deleted files *and* some conflicts.
-Let's go through the conflicts first, starting with `assets/app.js`.
+Let's go through those first, starting with `assets/app.js`.
 As you can see,
 I enabled some custom `Collapse` functionality from bootstrap.
 I'm not sure why
 this conflicted, but it's an easy fix.

 Next is `bootstrap.js`.
 This might actually be a *new* file for you, depending on how
 old your recipe was.
-This file was added a while ago, and its job is to initialize
+The job of this file is to initialize the Stimulus JavaScript
-Stimulus into our app and load all of the files in the `controllers/` directory
+library and load all of the files in the `controllers/` directory as Stimulus
-as Stimulus controllers.
-In this case, I already *had* this file, but apparently
+controllers.
+In this case, I already *had* this file, but apparently the expression
-the expression for how it finds the files changed slightly.
-The new version is
+for how it finds the files changed slightly.
+The new version is probably better,
-probably better, so I'll use it instead.
+so let's use that.

 Next up is `controllers.json`.
-I'm not sure why this is conflicting either, I
+I'm not sure why this is conflicting either...
+I
 have a feeling that I may have added these files manually in the past... and now
 the recipe upgrade is *re-adding* them.
 I want to keep my custom version.
-If you have an older project, the recipe update would have just *added* all of
-these as new files.

-Another conflict is in `styles/app.css`.
+Next up is `styles/app.css`.
 The same thing happened here.
 The recipe
 added this file... all the way at the bottom... with just a body background-color.
 I must have added this file manually... so conflict!
 Keep all of our custom stuff
 and... good!